Aider-AI/aider/docs/benchmarks.md

 Instead, GPT-3.5 frequently just stuffs an entire python file into that field.

-It feels like it might be getting confused by fine tuning that was done for ChatGPT plugins?
+It feels like it might be getting confused by fine tuning that was done for the ChatGPT coder interpreter plugin?

 ## Randomness